About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Lillian Wald and other notable nurse pioneers, 1923 March 2015 cover showing Lillian Wald and others at Henry Street Visiting Nurse Service, 1923.

-Despite gains in professionalism and education, nurses still are […]
+Despite gains in professionalism and education, nurses still are not well […]

 Why You Need to Know about the Proposed Health Care Plan